Nicole Emmanuel: Club career

-Having been a junior with Arsenal Ladies, Emmanuel joined Leeds Carnegie in the 2003 close-season and became a regular in the Leeds side.
+Emmanuel was a junior with Arsenal Ladies.
+She joined Leeds Carnegie in the 2003 close-season and became a regular in the Leeds side.
 She played in the 2006 Women's FA Cup Final (a 5–0 defeat against Arsenal) and in the 2007 Women's FA Premier League Cup, before suffering a cruciate ligament injury.
 Despite still recovering from the injury, she joined Blackburn Rovers Ladies in August 2009.

 University playing career

-Emmanuel attended Loughborough University while playing for Leeds, playing in the University side that retained the BUSA Championship in May 2007, with Emmanuel scoring the opening goal.
+Emmanuel attended Loughborough University while playing for Leeds, playing in the university side that retained the BUSA Championship in May 2007, with Emmanuel scoring the opening goal.
 In July 2007 she was selected for the Great Britain Women's Football Squad for the World University Games in Bangkok.
 She appeared as a substitute (for Shelly Cox) in Great Britain's opening match, a 1–0 defeat against China.
 She started the final group game, a 6–2 win against South Africa, although was substituted by Dunia Susi early in the second half.